shoganhennessy/Econ_text_data/Blog_post_exploration/2_RePEc_listings.md

-421,348 is a huge number of articles to consider, and comparable in size to articles that use the near complete set of publcations.<sup id="a1">[1](#f1)</sup> RePEc has certain advantages: it is more open and it has a clear link to authors – and importantly some of their characteristics – to working and published papers, all within the field of economics.
+421,348 is a huge number of articles to consider, and comparable in size to articles that use the near complete set of publications.<sup id="a1">[1](#f1)</sup> RePEc has certain advantages: it is more open and it has a clear link to authors – and importantly some of their characteristics – to working and published papers, all within the field of economics.
 It is however, a repository only within the economics sphere: citations are only counted among other papers in the database, and not among the universe of publications.

 This post looks at two key measures of publication quality in economics: citations and the top 5 journals.
-The distribution of citations is looked at by visualisations with discussion of how to interpret the statistics, before the top 5 economics journals are investigated for their
-influential place in the field of economics as well as their place in these data.
+The distribution of citations is looked at by visualisations with discussion of how to interpret the statistics, before the top 5 economics journals are investigated for their influential place in the field of economics as well as their place in these data.

 ### Citations